This website uses cookies to improve your experience. We'll assume you're ok with this, but you can opt-out if you wish. Cookie settingsACCEPT

 For this reason alone, the design and location of the annexe requires a rethink.

-An architect's impression of how the scheme would look.
+An architect's perspective of the proposed development

 But today's Cathedral Support Group statement gave a robust response.
 It said: